SteveTrewick/AACStreamTools/README.md

 # AACStreamTools

-AACStreamTools is a smol package of Swift classes for creating and decoding/decompressing AAC compressed data packets, specifically ADTS packets that you eother got over a network or want to fling into one.
+AACStreamTools is a smol package of Swift classes for creating and decoding/decompressing AAC compressed data packets, specifically ADTS packets that you either got over a network or want to fling into one.

 There is basically no custom code in here, it's just a cobbling together of all the bits of API